skg-if/interoperability-framework/docs/data-source.md

 ```

 ### `audience`
-*List* (optional): The property defines the target audiences of the users of the [Data source].
+*List* (optional): The property defines the target audiences of the users of a [Data source].
 Each item specifies the following information:
 - `audience_type` String (mandatory): the type of the audience based on the vocabulary Jurisdiction, that may have the following values:
     - `Global`: intended for all users
     - `National`: intended for users of a country, e.g., national data repository